shakes76/PatternAnalysis-2023/recognition/TopicRecognition_Shaivika_48239192/README.md

 4. **Confusion Matrix**: A confusion matrix is generated to assess the model's classification performance, providing insights into true positives, true negatives, false positives, and false negatives.

-5. **Accuracy Recording**: The test accuracy is recorded and saved in a text file for reference.
+5. **Accuracy Recording**: The test accuracy is recorded and saved in a png file for reference.

 ### Discussion
 The validation results indicate that the ViT model performs well in distinguishing between Alzheimer's disease (AD) and normal control (CN) subjects.
 The model demonstrates a high accuracy on the ADNI dataset, surpassing the specified accuracy threshold.
 The confusion matrix and individual image predictions provide a detailed understanding of the model's classification effectiveness.

-The accuracy of the model is [94]% as recorded in the text file 'test_accuracy.png'.
+The accuracy of the model is [94]% as recorded in the png file 'accuracy.png'.

 The visual representation of sample images and their actual/predicted labels demonstrates the model's capability to make accurate predictions.
 This performance highlights the significance of the ViT model in the early diagnosis and classification of Alzheimer's disease based on medical images.